tnapf/Website/README.md

-# PHP-Website-Template
+# Tnapf/Website
-A website template that uses PHP 8.2, Twig, Fomantic-UI, Webpack and more for building fast and maintainable websites.
+The website for TNAPF's documentation

 # Basic Setup
 1. Clone the repository to your local machine.